dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 One-dimensional arrays can be initiallized like `var s := new int[][1,2,3,4];`,
-but multi-dimensional arrays cannot.The alternatives are to initialize the array
+but multi-dimensional arrays cannot.
+The alternatives are to initialize the array
 in a loop after it is allocated, or to initialize with a function, as in
 `var a:= new int[2,2]((i: int, j: int)=>i+j)`.

-## **Error: a local variable is initialized using ':=', ':-', or ':|', not '='"**
+## **Error: a local variable is initialized using ':=', ':-', or ':|', not '='**

 ```dafny
 method m() {